USNightOwl/reactjs-vite-tailwindcss-boilerplate/README.md

 # React Tailwindcss Boilerplate build with Vite

-This is a boilerplate build with Vite, React 18, TypeScript, Vitest, Testing Library, Commitlint, TailwindCSS 3, Eslint and Prettier.
+This is a boilerplate build with Vite, React 18, TypeScript, Vitest, Commitlint, TailwindCSS 3, Eslint and Prettier.

 ## What is inside?